 We all feel lonely from time to time, however, persistent loneliness appears to be on the increase.
 This is especially true of the younger generation.

-There are several factors that may be causing this increase, including changes in the way we live and increased use of social technology.
+There are several factors that may be causing this increase among the younger generation, including changes in the way we live and the increased use of social technology.
 However, happily, there are also several ways to overcome loneliness.

 What is loneliness?

 Loneliness is not necessarily just spending a lot of time alone; it is more a sense of social disconnection, often accompanied by social awkwardness and feelings of inadequacy.
 While lonely people often spend a lot of time in solitude, it is just as possible to feel lonely in a crowd of people.
 Conversely, many people are quite happy when they are alone.

 Why are we getting lonelier?

 Human beings are social animals that have always existed in close-knit groups.
 Because this is our nature, we need to feel a sense of belonging to a group to feel safe and valued.
 Feeling isolated is bad for our health and well-being and can lead to feelings of fear and stress.
 This makes sense when you consider that throughout our evolution, we have depended on each other to survive.
 The social pain of isolation is as real to us as physical pain.

 It is possible that changes in the way we live today have caused an increase in people’s feelings of loneliness.
 In modern society, we live in nuclear family units, often a long distance from our extended family and friends.
 We may also move house and job, more frequently, which disrupts our social connections.

 Our growing reliance on social media may also be a contributing factor.
 This is because these technologies foster superficial relationships rather than deeper, more rewarding ones.
 These factors may especially affect the younger generation.

 Why is the younger generation lonelier?